Sinamhd9/sinamhd9.github.io/_posts/2020-10-30-safe-driver.md

 <a id="32"></a>

 ## Dealing with imbalance dataset
 We will train our model with the transformed data.
-The transformations are random undersampling, random oversampling and SMOTE over sampling $\href{https://imbalanced-learn.readthedocs.io/en/stable/api.html}{[2]}$.
+The transformations are random undersampling, random oversampling and SMOTE over sampling <a href="https://imbalanced-learn.readthedocs.io/en/stable/api.html">[2]</a> <br>
+.

 <a id="321"></a>